-Amazon CloudWatch is ranked 9th in Cloud Monitoring Software with 13 reviews while Zabbix is ranked 2nd in Cloud Monitoring Software with 43 reviews.
-Amazon CloudWatch is rated 7.8, while Zabbix is rated 8.4.
+Amazon CloudWatch is ranked 6th in Cloud Monitoring Software with 27 reviews while Zabbix is ranked 1st in Cloud Monitoring Software with 35 reviews.
+Amazon CloudWatch is rated 8.2, while Zabbix is rated 8.6.
 The top reviewer of Amazon CloudWatch writes "Instantaneous response when monitoring logs and KPIs".
 On the other hand, the top reviewer of Zabbix writes "Very mature, easy to scale, and free to use".
-Amazon CloudWatch is most compared with Datadog, Google Stackdriver, Nagios XI, Azure Cost Management and NetApp Cloud Insights, whereas Zabbix is most compared with Nagios XI, Nagios Core, Splunk, Centreon and SCOM.
+Amazon CloudWatch is most compared with Datadog, Google Cloud's operations suite (formerly Stackdriver), Nagios XI, Azure Cost Management and SolarWinds NPM, whereas Zabbix is most compared with Checkmk, Nagios XI, Centreon, Splunk Enterprise Security and Icinga.
 See our Amazon CloudWatch vs. Zabbix report.

 See our list of best Cloud Monitoring Software vendors.